mcclory/Security-Infrastructure/README.md

 This tool set is designed to enable command-line-level access to common functions related to the security workflow(s) defined within this readme document for the UCSD team to use when configuring their Amazon Web Services environment(s).

+This process is based off of the AWS Documentation related to cross-account log shipping here: https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CrossAccountSubscriptions.html

 ## Development Environment Prerequisites

 To work on this toolset, you will need several basic requirements installed.
 We follow a very idiomatic/standard setup for working with Python: